 12. Additional Definitions:

-“Business Day” shall have the meaning set forth for such term in the Master Agreement.

 “Buyer” shall mean with respect to a Swaption the party specified as the “Buyer” in the Deal Detail, provided, however that if the Swaption is listed as a Put Swaption then the Buyer shall be the Floating Price Payer in the Underlying Transaction and if the Swaption is listed as a Call Swaption then the Buyer shall be the Fixed Price Payer in the Underlying Transaction.